ZeroFakt/Personal_Card/README.md

 # Personal_Card
-This is my personal card
+This is my personal card for employers